 Not everyone is ready (or able) to take the plunge into a full-fledged biophilic design makeover at their home or business, but that doesn’t mean you can’t start taking small steps to incorporate more nature into your life.
 Here are a few ways that you can achieve this sort of integration at your home or business:

 At Home: Patios & Pergolas

-A professional patio design is the perfect addition to any home and a great way to feel more comfortable outdoors.
-Patios can be used to add and highlight space, provide a beautiful place to entertain friends and family, or serve as a place for personal rest and relaxation.
+A professional patio design is a perfect addition to any home and a great way to feel more comfortable outdoors.
+Patios can be used to add and highlight space, provide a beautiful place to entertain friends and family or serve as a place for personal rest and relaxation.
 Whether you love brick, stone, concrete pavers, or stamped concrete, the perfect patio comes down to personal preference and the right team of professionals to build it for you!